softcover/softcover_book/chapters/getting_started.md

 $ softcover publish
 ```

-\noindent The behavior of `softcover deploy` is customizable via the `.softcover-deploy` file in the book's root directory.
+\noindent The behavior of `softcover deploy` is customizable via the \linebreak `.softcover-deploy` file in the book's root directory.
 See Section~\ref{sec:customizing_deploys} for details.

 Using `softcover deploy` makes publishing to the Softcover website completely frictionless: make a change, type `softcover deploy`, and your book (in all output formats) is updated automatically.